-Manuel Ochsenreiter (*1976) is a German far-right editor known for his closeness to the orbit around Russian neo-Eurasianist ideologue Alexander Dugin.
+Manuel Ochsenreiter (*1976) is a German far-right editor known for his closeness to the orbit around Russian fascist ideologue Alexander Dugin.

 It is not quite clear how Ochsenreiter made the acquaintance with Dugin, but ever since the early 2010s he appears with figures associated with him.
-These contacts intensified following the Crimean annexation.
-Since then, Ochsenreiter had also been publishing articles for Orthodox oligarch Konstantin Malofeev’s Katehon think tank (2015 to 2017).2 He has been a frequent guest on the Russian media programs RT and Sputnik, predominantly on their respective international versions.3
+These contacts intensified following the Crimean crisis.
+Since then, Ochsenreiter has also been publishing articles for Orthodox oligarch Konstantin Malofeev’s Katehon think tank (2015 to 2017).2 He has been a frequent guest on shows by the Russian broadcasters RT and Sputnik, predominantly on their respective international versions.3

 Manuel Ochsenreiter was born in 1976 in the Southern German Allgäu region, and raised as a Catholic.
 Already in 1994, when he was still in high school, he frequently contributed articles to the New Right weekly Junge Freiheit,7 for which he would write for over a decade.

 In 1995, he was one of the authors of the anthology Wir 89er, edited by Roland Bubik, in which twelve representatives of a generation of New Right proponents presented their political goals in opposition to those of the '68 movement.8 As a result, in the same year Ochsenreiter was interviewed by the public broadcaster Bayerischer Rundfunk,7 and was introduced in the magazine Focus.8